RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 ### Sensor Fusion & Physics

-A core research contribution of AEGIS-MESH is the fusion of complementary modalities:
+A core research contribution of AEGIS-MESH is the fusion of complementary modalities to create a "Physics-Based Identification" system that works where cameras fail.

 *   **LiDAR vs. Full Echo Acoustic:**
-    *   **LiDAR** provides high-resolution surface geometry but fails in smoke, fog, or steam.
+    *   **LiDAR** provides high-resolution **surface geometry** but fails in smoke, fog, or steam.
+It creates a precise "skeleton" of the room and objects.
     *   **Full Echo Acoustic** analyzes the *entire* reflected sound waveform.
 It penetrates smoke/fog and reveals **material density** (e.g., distinguishing a glass break from a plastic drop) and **internal structure**.
     *   **Fusion Logic:** The system uses LiDAR for shape and Acoustic for material classification/robustness.
+Together, they identify objects ("Human holding a glass") without imagery.

 *   **Event-Based Triggering:**
     *   Neuromorphic event cameras have microsecond latency but lower spatial resolution.
 They act as a "trigger," waking up the LiDAR for a high-res scan only when rapid motion is detected, saving power and optimizing bandwidth.